Sue with her Radical SR3

 In 2016, she was 20th in the Australian Sports Racer series, in spite of a bad end to her short season which included two non-finishes.
 Two appearances in the Radical Cup at Mt Panorama gave her a fourteenth and eleventh place.

-At the time of writing, Sue is still racing the Hughes Motorsport Radical in 2017.
-She has driven in some rounds of the Australian Prototype Championship.
-Her best finish has been twelfth at Sydney.
+Sue was still racing the Hughes Motorsport Radical in 2017.
+She drove in some rounds of the Australian Prototype Championship.
+Her best finish was twelfth at Sydney.

 Sue continues to support her son Jon in his sporting endeavours, including Formula 3.